Brandon Hill Park (< 1 mile)

 Felix Road Adventure Playground

-Indoor and outdoor play with a wide range of good quality equipment and plenty of free play space.
-The outdoor seating is nicely shaded.
-Children must register on arrival but access is free.
+Mainly outdoor play, offering a wide range of good quality equipment, skatepark, sand pit, cyclist training area, plenty of free play space and nicely shaded areas for high summer.
+You must register on arrival but access is free!

 Dame Emily Park (2 miles)